aplteam/Tester2/docs/Tester2-Reference.md

 `Run` requires a Boolean right argument.
 A 1 makes the test framework stop on a line that fails to return the expected result (`PassesIf`, `FailsIf`, `GotoTidyUp`) while a 0 does not.

-The optional left argument must also be Boolean and defines whether the test framework should stop right before any of the test cases is executed (1) or not (0, which is the default).
+The optional left argument defines whether the test framework should stop right before any of the test cases is executed (1) or not (0, which is the default), or other functions, see "[Make the test framework stop](#)" for details

 ##### `RunGUI`

 With `RunGUI` you can achieve the same as with `Run` but it is a Windows-only feature.
-It might be easier to start with `RunGUI` but you might switch to `Run` later, if only because it is significantly faster.
+It might be easier to start with `RunGUI`, but you might switch to `Run` later, if only because it is significantly faster.

 However, there are situations when `RunGUI` is indispensable: `Tester2`'s own test cases are almost impossible to follow without it, for example.
 It's also useful to demonstrate the features of the `Tester2` class.